xin-huang/sstar/docs/index.md

 ### Requirements

-`sstar` was implemented and tested on UNIX/LINUX operating systems with the following:
+`sstar` works on UNIX/LINUX operating systems and tested with the following:

 - Python 3.8/3.9
 - R 4.0.0/4.1.1